mtancoigne/foreman_websocket_example/README.md

 Don't install the plugin if you have not ran the Foreman's migration, or the migrations will fail.

+It won’t work in production with Apache + Passenger, but works with Puma (and should work with NginX + Passenger, if it’s supported by Foreman).

 ## How it works

 - Plugin loads ActionCable and configures it (check `lib/foreman_websocket_example/engine.rb`, `config/cable.yml`)